pondrejk/dizzer/chap-vis_challenges-density.md

 Why binned plots?
--- conveys to both global patterns (densities) as well as local features (e.g outliers) -- multiple levels of resolution via varying cell size
+-- conveys to both global patterns (densities) as well as local features (e.g outliers) -- multiple levels of resolution via varying cell size -- they refrain from using additional visual variables such as texture or size as they believe it can interfere with interpretation (I don't).
+Mulitdimensional displys can solve it -- coordinated views, trellis plots ++ brushing and linking

 ###Interaction with binned plots